 One constituent asked the Fremont Democrat why some politicians who did not participate in marches or protests related to the Black Lives Matter movement still felt entitled to comment on the actions of protesters.

-Although Khanna is a supporter of the overall movement, the congressman also has been an outspoken critic of protesters who resort to aggressive tactics.
-Most recently, he condemned the actions of a group of protesters who vandalized San Jose Mayor Sam Liccardo’s home Aug.
-28.
+Although Khanna is a supporter of the overall movement, the congressman has been an outspoken critic of protesters who resort to aggressive tactics.
+Most recently, he condemned the actions of a group of protesters who vandalized San Jose Mayor Sam Liccardo’s home on Friday.

 Khanna explained he did participate in one march in Washington but added anyone had the right to condemn violence or vandalism.